kontainapp/km/docs/ci-plans.md

 * `make test` runs all KM tests and **minimal tests subset** for payloads (aka sanity tests)
 * `make test-all` runs all KM tests and payload tests

-Each payload also supports
+Each payload also supports the following:

 * `make mk-buildenv-image` - builds the blank (named *buildenv-payloadname-linuxdistro*), e.g. `buildenv-node-fedora`)
-* `make pull-buildenv-image` - pulls images from (azure) registry, retags it for local runs (It does login first , or suggests to do login if fails).
+* `make pull-buildenv-image` - pulls images from (azure) registry, re-tags it for local runs (It does login first , or suggests to do login if fails).
-* `make push-buildenv-image` - retags and pushes to registry (very rare, mainly when advancing minor version of payload, e.g. `python 3.7.4->3.7.8` )
+* `make push-buildenv-image` - re-tags and pushes to registry (very rare, mainly when advancing minor version of payload, e.g. `python 3.7.4->3.7.8` )
 * `make mk-test-image` - builds image with testenv, km files and  and actual tests.
 * `make run-test-image` - simple wrapper for local `docker run --device --u -ulimit` on the test image, mainly for local debugging
-* `make push-test-image` - retags and pushes testimage to registry, mainly for CI
+* `make push-test-image` - re-tags and pushes test image to registry, mainly for CI

 `make distro` for now stays as is, and generates Kontainer with runnable payloads and some apps, mainly for demos.